consoledotdev/home/content/website-monitoring/uptime.com.md

 which includes monitors like DNS, domain expiry, SSL/TLS expiry, spam blacklist and virus & malware detection.
 This speeds up the initial setup process and gives a quick demonstration of various useful features offered by Uptime.com.
-This contrasts with DataDog or Site24x7 which have a very busy UI and take more time to find out where everything is.
+This contrasts with [Datadog](/website-monitoring/datadog/) or [Site24x7](/website-monitoring/site24x7/) which have a very busy UI and take more time to find out where everything is.

 Uptime.com provides functionally to add a
 [public status page](https://support.uptime.com/hc/en-us/articles/360016373219-Public-Status-Page),